brad-maker/16x16-LED-Matrix/README.md

 #include <SPIFFS.h> //Includes Arduino File Storage function
 #include <FastLED.h> //Includes the FastLED Module for RGB light controls

-The Arcade Sprite Animation routine currently has around 40 different animation running in a loop so it can take a while to see all sprites.
+The Arcade Sprite Animation routine currently has around 40 different animations running in a loop so it can take a while to see all sprites.
 I am in the process of adding more and always tweaking the code for speed.
 The animations were built in a stop go style inside excel so that the RGB Colour values would be generated automatically in the appropriate array format for pasting into the Arduino IDE.